S/Sgt. Maurice Edward Wilson

 into a small box, with the man's POW number on

 Jack recalled that one day the guards were gone.
 The POWs painted Niigata #5-B on the roof of a building.
-American planes came over and returned to their carrier.
+American planes came over and, after seeing the name, returned to their carrier.
 Soon, B-29s appeared over the camp and dropped the POWs food, clothing, shoes, and medicine.
-They learned that American troops were in Tokyo, so 300 of the POWs walked to the train station and rode a train there.
+The POWs learned that American troops were in Tokyo, so 300 of the POWs walked to the train station and rode a train there.
 Once there, American nurses had them take off their new clothes and throw them away.
 The former POWs were sprayed with D.D.T. to kill the lice, they took showers, and were issued new clothes.
 The real sick men were taken to a hospital ship.
-Jack and the other POWs were flown to Manila.
-Ironically, the planes landed on a runway that Jack helped to build when he was a POW.
+From Tokyo, the former POWs were flown to Manila.
+Ironically, the planes landed on a runway that Jack helped to build when he was a POW at Nichols Field.

-The POWs remained at Nichols Field for ten
+The POWs remained at the airfield for ten

 days.
 During that time, Americans came to